-GEDI is partnering with the Alabama Department of Economic and Community Affairs and the Alabama Institute for the Deaf and Blind on a project funded by the U.S. Department of Commerce’s Sustainable Broadband Adoption program.
-Titled “Connecting Alabama: Boosting Broadband to Bridge the Digital Divide,” the project aims to educate and train Alabama residents and community leaders in the social and economic benefits of broadband technology.
-ECDI is creating the following 11 training modules:
+GEDI partnered with the Alabama Department of Economic and Community Affairs and the Alabama Institute for the Deaf and Blind on a project funded by the U.S. Department of Commerce’s Sustainable Broadband Adoption program.
+Titled “Connecting Alabama: Boosting Broadband to Bridge the Digital Divide,” the project was designed to educate and train Alabama residents and community leaders in the social and economic benefits of broadband technology.
+GEDI created the following 11 training modules:

 - Broadband 101 – The Internet, broadband applications, and technologies, and online safety and security.

 - eHome – Tools and applications for managing the home, family, finances, and social connections.